Joseph Leean: Political career

 Leean was first elected to the Senate in 1984, representing the 14th District, and was re-elected in 1988 and 1992.
 Leean was appointed to the influential budget-writing Joint Finance Committee in 1989, and became co-chair of the powerful committee after Republicans secured the Senate majority in 1993.

 He resigned from the Senate in July 1995 to accept an appointment as the head of the newly reorganized Department of Health and Family Services (now the Wisconsin Department of Health Services).
 He was succeeded in the 14th Senate district by Robert Welch after a September special election.

 At the time of his appointment, Governor Thompson said Leean had demonstrated his "diplomacy, skill, and ability" as co-chair of the Joint Finance Committee—where he had to forge consensus with a Democratic co-chair Barbara Linton.
-Leean served seven years as head of the Department Health and Family Services under Governor Thompson.
-In 2001, Thompson was appointed United States Secretary of Health and Human Services in the George W. Bush administration and Leean was asked to join Thompson as a consultant in Washington, D.C.
+Leean served seven years as head of the Department Health and Family Services under Thompson.
+In 2001, Thompson was appointed United States Secretary of Health and Human Services in the George W. Bush administration and Leean joined Thompson as a consultant in Washington, D.C.

 Leean retired to Wisconsin after his stint with the Department of Health and Human Services.
 He remained active in state politics, however, and was an outspoken supporter of Wisconsin's medicaid program, BadgerCare, and worked with Democratic Governor Jim Doyle's administration to develop a bipartisan state health insurance plan.